watson-developer-cloud/assistant-toolkit/integrations/webhooks/multi-assist/README.md

-# Multi-Assistant Routing with Watson Assistant
+# Multi-Assistant Routing with IBM watsonx Assistant
-This directory contains sample code that can be used to build a multi-Assistant solution using Watson Assistant.
-This is needed by teams of Watson Assistant developers who wish to separate their content across multiple skills while making all the content accessible within a single user conversation.
+This directory contains sample code that can be used to build a multi-Assistant solution using IBM watsonx Assistant.
+This is needed by teams of IBM watsonx Assistant developers who wish to separate their content across multiple skills while making all the content accessible within a single user conversation.

 A very detailed explanation of how this sample code works can be found at this [blog]().

 In this folder you will find the following:

-- Primary (root) Watson Assistant Skill
+- Primary (root) IBM watsonx Assistant Skill
-- Secondary Payment Watson Assistant Skill
+- Secondary Payment IBM watsonx Assistant Skill
-- Secondary Support Watson Assistant Skill
+- Secondary Support IBM watsonx Assistant Skill
-- Node-RED Flow for pre-webhook for Watson Assistant
+- Node-RED Flow for pre-webhook for IBM watsonx Assistant
-- Node-RED Flow for post-webhook for Watson Assistant
+- Node-RED Flow for post-webhook for IBM watsonx Assistant

 ## Requirements
 - Instance of Node-RED that is accessible on the public internet.
-- A single instance of Watson Assistant.
+- A single instance of IBM watsonx Assistant.
 Go [here](https://cloud.ibm.com/catalog/services/watson-assistant) to get started.
 - The above 5 files contained in this repo.

 ## Message flow